 Your child's progress will be closely monitored by their class teacher on a daily basis; these assessments will allow your child's teacher to identify the next steps in their learning.
-Children on the SEND register will have a SEN support plan, this will include their individual targets, strategies and interventions used to support them and any key information that you and your child feel professionals should know.
-SEN support plans are reviewed and updated termly with parents and new targets set, targets will be based upon your child's individual needs and strengths, including their social, emotional and mental health needs.
+Children on the SEND register will have an additional needs support plan, this will include their individual targets, strategies and interventions used to support them, and information on how you can support your child at home.
+Additional needs support plans are reviewed and updated termly.
 Your child's class teacher is available by appointment to discuss any concerns you may have.
 Parent/carers evenings are held termly to provide an opportunity for Teachers and Parents to share children's achievements, progress and any concerns.
 Additional support for children with SEN is monitored by the Class Teacher and SENCO.

-If a child continues to have significant difficulties despite additional support and appropriate interventions and strategies, the school will seek advice/support from external agencies.
-If this is necessary we will always request Parent/Carer permission prior to any referral being made.
-A referral to the Educational Psychologist may be made to gain further advice on how best to support a child's needs, written consent will always be sought prior to a referral and parents/carers will meet with the Educational Psychologist to share their views on their child's strengths and difficulties.
-The school may also consider, in consultation with Parents and Carers, making a request to the Local Authority for an EHC needs assessment (consideration for an Education, Health and Care Plan or EHCP).
+If a child continues to have significant difficulties despite additional support, appropriate interventions and strategies, the school will seek advice/support from external agencies.
+If this is necessary, we will always request parent/carer permission prior to any referral being made.
+A referral to the Educational Psychologist may be made to gain further advice on how best to support a child's needs, written consent will always be sought prior to a referral, and parents/carers will meet with the Educational Psychologist to share their views on their child's strengths and difficulties.
+The school may also consider, in consultation with parents and carers, making a request to the Local Authority for an EHC needs assessment (consideration for an Education, Health and Care Plan or EHCP).